 - Use page breaks to separate sections and to separate charts from text and to highlight tables.

-- Be creative with explanations and use imagery, charts, diagrams and more visuals that can explain the plan in less time.
+- Be creative with explanations and use imagery, charts, diagrams, and more visuals that can explain the plan in less time.

 The graphical business plans are more effective than any other type, however, they require more effort and development time.
-Hiring an experienced business plan writer is the best idea, however, if you want to do it yourself, you may need help of a designer or graphic tools to develop a solid business plan for your startup.
+Hiring an experienced business plan writer is the best idea, however, if you want to do it yourself, you may need the help of a designer or graphic tools to develop a solid business plan for your startup.

 Here are some more tips to utilize the graphics more effectively.